thoughtworks-jumpstart/jumpstart/front-end-web-development/react/advanced-concepts/type-checking.md

 ## Assignment

-* Install `prop-types` yarn package and add propTypes validation in your existing react project
+* Install `prop-types` npm package and add propTypes validation in your existing react project
 * For each component that uses `props` or `this.props`, add propTypes validation
 * Try setting default values for certain properties where you think it's appropriate